Wandalen/wMathMatrix/README.md

 The vector in this module means an ordered set of scalars.
 The vector is not an object, but an abstraction.

-Vector adapter is an implementation of the abstract interface, a kind of link that defines how to interpret data as the vector.
+Vector adapter is an abstract interface and its implementation is a kind of link that defines how to interpret data as the vector.
 The interface of the adapter has many implementations.

 To get more details have a look module MathVector.